web2solutions/dhxMVP/README.md

 If a error occurs on any of the above task, the upcoming deploy task will not be runned.

+#### Application distributing

+Including the web version, you may be interested in distributing your application as a `Desktop Application`.
+For this case, the Boilerplate system provides you a mechanism to create `executable versions` of your application with no efforts.

+You can get the generated executables and distribute to your client.

+The generated installers will be stored into `installers/`.

+The make the installers, run the following commands:

+##### Creating Mac installers

+    $ gulp build-installer-mac

+##### Creating Windows installers

+##### Creating Linux installers

 ### Move to production